WORKING TOGETHER FOR THE BENEFIT OF THE REGION

-The Northern Sydney Regional Organisation of Councils is a voluntary organisation of local governments whose members are the Councils of Hornsby, Hunter’s Hill, Ku-ring-gai, Lane Cove, Mosman, North Sydney, Ryde and Willoughby.
+The Northern Sydney Regional Organisation of Councils (NSROC) is comprised of eight councils from the northern Sydney area.
+NSROC member councils are Hornsby, Hunter’s Hill, Ku-ring-gai, Lane Cove, Mosman, North Sydney, Ryde and Willoughby.